So John Kerry says that I have created a nation, let a nation of know-nothings, and that we are a country in know-nothingness.

 Now, folks, I want to tell you something here.

-Where did I see this?
+I thought that where did I see this?

 Oh, oh.

-They're working on a story, they may have already run it.
+They may have already run it.

-Some Republican leader has told them that the Republican leadership is right now as we speak, coalescing to find somebody to oppose Sarah Palin.
+Some Republican leader has told them that the Republican leadership is right now as we speak coalescing to find somebody to oppose Sarah Palin.

 They didn't identify whoever this Republican leader is, so I can't tell you who it is, but they say that there's a Republican talking to them at Politico, that they are trying to find somebody to beat back Palin from the Republican establishment because they are convinced that if Palin is the nominee, the party loses.

-That's at least their what they say.
+That's at least what they say.

-I was I just now remembered it, so I haven't had a chance to reply.
+now remembered it, so I haven't had a chance to reply.

 What's the point of running a story like that right now?

-But regardless of that, you don't want to go Third party, you don't want to do it.
+But regardless of that, you don't want to go third party.

-It's gonna be tempting.
+It's going to be tempting.

 Third party, you had it right the first time.